curl/everything-curl/curl-bugs.md

 that prevents you from understanding something is a bug.
 A surprising side effect of combining multiple options can be a bug—or perhaps it should be better documented?
 Perhaps the option doesn't do at all what you expected it to?
-That's a problem and we should fix it!
+That's a problem and we should fix it.

 ### Problems must be known to get fixed